Jumio/mobile-sdk-ios/docs/integration_guide.md

 ## Customization

 You can customize Jumio SDK UI.
 By using `Jumio.Theme` class you can create your own theme and set it to your Jumio instance.
-You can use ['our sample app'](sample/SampleApp/DefaultUI+Customization.swift) as guide to create your theme.
+You can use [our sample app](../sample/SampleApp/DefaultUI+Customization.swift) as guide to create your theme.

 ### Dark Mode
 `Jumio.Theme` attributes can also be customized for dark mode.
 For each `Jumio.Theme.Value` you can initiate with either `light` or `light and dark`.
 If both `light and dark` colors have been specified, they will be applied to the modes respectively.